 MOUTH RINSING: Keeping your mouth clean following oral surgery is essential.
 Use warm salt water starting the day after treatment before and after meals.
-Salt water may be used by mixing approximately 1/4 teaspoon salt into a glass of warm water.
+Salt water may be used by mixing approximately one-fourth teaspoon salt into a glass of warm water.
 Gently rinse with the salt water and repeat as often as you like.
 Please do not excessively swish.
 Dislodging the blood clot from your wound is the cause of a dry socket.
 Do not use mouth rinses that have alcohol (Scope, Listerine, etc.).

 FEVER: Fever is expected following any type of surgery.
 It is your body’s response to begin the healing process.
 Fevers are not always a sign of infection.

 PAIN: Unfortunately, most oral surgery is accompanied by some degree of discomfort.
 You will usually have a prescription for pain medication.
 If you take the first pill before the anesthetic has worn off, you should be able to manage any discomfort better.
 Some patients find that stronger pain medicine causes nausea, but if you precede each pain pill with a small amount of food, chances for nausea will be reduced.
 Bread or dairy products work best.
 The effects of pain medications vary widely among individuals.
 If you anticipate needing more medication for the evening or weekend, please call for a refill during weekday business hours.
 Pain medication refills are not given during the evening hours or weekends due to the excessive nature of abuse.
-Your comfort and wellbeing is our greatest desire.
+Your comfort and well-being is our greatest desire.
 We are better suited to assist you during office hours.

 NAUSEA: Nausea is not uncommon after surgery and may be caused by the prescribed medication.
 Nausea may be reduced by preceding each pill with a small amount of food and a large amount of fluids.
-Please continue to maintain your fluid and food intake; you will feel much better soon.
+Please continue to maintain your fluid and food intake; you will feel much better sooner.